 EDUCATION

-CSM Randolph’s military education includes the Basic Broadcaster Course, Basic Airborne Course, Combat Lifesaver Course, Basic Leader Course, Advanced Leader Course, Combatives Level I, Senior Leader Course, Jumpmaster Course, the Master Resilience Trainer Course, the Information Operations Fundamentals Course, Information operations Planner’s course, and the Sergeants Major Course.
-His civilian education includes a high school diploma from Liverpool High School, a bachelor of arts from the State University of New York at Potsdam, and a master of arts from the University of Texas at El Paso.
+CSM Randolph’s military education includes the Basic Broadcaster Course, Basic Airborne Course, Combat Lifesaver Course, Basic Leader Course, Advanced Leader Course, Combatives Level I, Senior Leader Course, Jumpmaster Course, Master Resilience Trainer Course, Information Operations Fundamentals Course, Information Operations Planner’s Course, and the Sergeants Major Course.
+His civilian education includes a high school diploma from Liverpool High School, a Bachelor of Arts from the State University of New York at Potsdam, and a Master of Arts from the University of Texas at El Paso.

 MAJOR AWARDS AND DECORATIONS

-Some of CSM Randolph’s awards and decorations include the Legion of Merit, Bronze Star Medal (2nd award), the Meritorious Service Medal (7th award), the Iraq Campaign Medal (4 campaign stars), the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Afghanistan Campaign Medal, the NATO Medal, Chilean Jump Wings, the Combat Action Badge and the Parachutist Badge.
+Some of CSM Randolph’s awards and decorations include the Legion of Merit, Bronze Star Medal (2nd Award), Meritorious Service Medal (7th Award), Iraq Campaign Medal (four campaign stars), Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Afghanistan Campaign Medal, NATO Medal, Chilean Jump Wings, Combat Action Badge, and Parachutist Badge.